 A newborn baby is suffering from a life-threatening heart defect.
 Doctors recommend she immediately undergo heart transplant surgery.
 Not only is the surgery dangerous, but there is another catch…the new heart will come from that of a baboon.
 This option is the baby's only chance at survival.

-Have them open up conversation by first identifying stakeholders who might have a say in the matter (i.e. if I were the parent, I would think this is a good/bad idea because...).
+Have them open up the conversation by first identifying stakeholders who might have a say in the matter (i.e. if I were the parent, I would think this is a good/bad idea because...).
 Encourage students in the discussion circle to chime in naturally as the conversation turns.
 (NOTE: You can easily have several of these discussion circles going on at a time with, say, 8 kids in each pod.
-This’ll help keep the conversation focused and all students participating).
+This'll help keep the conversation focused and all students participating).

-To contribute to the conversation, student may agree with a point of view just offered and build on it; they may disagree with it, offering an alternative viewpoint; or they may agree/disagree to someone’s point with limitation.
+To contribute to the conversation, students may agree with a point of view just offered and build on it; they may disagree with it, offering an alternative viewpoint; or they may agree/disagree to someone's point with limitation.
 The goal of this discussion is not to debate the issue with one another, but rather, to listen unbiasedly, and consider each contribution thoughtfully, without worrying about defense of any one idea until all thoughts are on the table.